 Quick Start with Mitzu

 Let's get started with Mitzu.
-On this page we will help you to setup your first workspace and connect your data.
+This page will help you set up your first workspace and connect your data.

 - Snowflake